MAREK MIS / SCIENCE PHOTO LIBRARY MAREK MIS / SCIENCE PHOTO LIBRARY

 Glycine crystals.
-Polarized light micrograph of crystals of glycine, the simplest of the amino acids.
+Polarized light micrograph of a section through crystals of glycine, the simplest of the amino acids.
 Glycine is a neurotransmitter.
-It is important in the metabolism as it contributes carbon atoms in the formation of blood pigments.
-Glycine is also used in the synthesis of adenine and guanine, two of the nucleotides used to form the nucleic acids DNA and RNA.
-Field of view size: 0.45 x 0.30 millimetres.
+It is important in metabolism as it contributes carbon atoms in the formation of the blood pigments.
+Glycine is also used in the synthesis of adenine and guanine, two of the nucleotides used to form nucleic acids (DNA and RNA).
+Magnification: x100 when printed at 10 centimetres tall.

 Model release not required.
 Property release not required.